+The office move was complicated, it always is.
+In unexpected ways.
+You’re tired, but you’re done.
 Your first weeks pass along and you begin to find your way to the new office.

 You tried some different routes, then left a bit earlier or later, until you think you find the best trade-off.
 What about your teammates?
-Are they happy with the new office?

 Is it the same as the old office for all of them?
-There always seems to be farther for a couple of your colleagues.
-Or busier at the usual time, so they need to adjust the time they leave for work.
+It seems to be farther for a couple of your colleagues.
+Or busier at the time they usually came to the office, so they need to adjust the time they leave for work.
 And sometimes the time to go back home too, as a consequence.

-If you’re concerned or even responsible for your team you can do something: you can estimate how happy the team is with the new commute and then compare with the old one.
+If you’re concerned or responsible for your team you can do something: you can estimate how happy the team is with the new commute and then compare with the old one.

 Make a list of your teammates.
 Work with your manager’s assistant or HR responsible to make the list.
 Then calculate the best routes each one had for going to and from work, at each one’s usual times of arrival and departure.

 Keep track of the commute scores every 3-6 months, and for new employees.
 If you did what was possible to be done and the trend stays flat or improves, that’s a success.

-1. Calculate team commute avg/min/max/totals
+1. First, calculate team commute avg/min/max/totals

 2. Compare commute numbers between new and old offices